tidalmigrations/tidalmigrations.github.io/pages/user guides/ansibletower.md

 title: Integrating with Ansible Tower
 keywords: sync, import, discover, analyze, source code, discovery plan
 last_updated: July, 2018
-summary: "A walk through on how to integrate Tidal Migrations with Ansible Tower."
+summary: "A walk through on how to integrate Tidal with Ansible Tower."
 sidebar: main_sidebar
 folder: userguides
 permalink: ansible-tower.html
 ---

-Here we will walk through how to integrate Tidal Migrations with Ansible Tower.
+Here we will walk through how to integrate Tidal with Ansible Tower.
-This will allow your Ansible Tower instance to use any servers from Tidal Migrations as possible targets to launch jobs against.
+This will allow your Ansible Tower instance to use any servers from Tidal as possible targets to launch jobs against.
 It will also allow us to completely synchronize the available servers in our environment between the two applications so our Ansible Tower inventory is always up to date.
-Further, we are able to specify and segregate our hosts into discrete groups based on their categorization of tags from the Tidal Migrations API.
+Further, we are able to specify and segregate our hosts into discrete groups based on their categorization of tags from the Tidal API.

 ## Install the script